WolfAURman/ota_update/README.md

 "filename" - name of your OTA package

-"id" - update identificator, simply use password generator (I used this https://www.roboform.com/password-generator)
+"id" - update identificator, simply use password generator (I used this https://www.roboform.com/password-generator I recommend using 65 characters or more)

 "romtype" - your build type (unofficial)